vertigis/workflow-activities-cartegraph/README.md

 1. Establish a connection to the Cartegraph service
     1. Add the `Create Cartegraph Service` activity to a workflow
     1. Set the `URL` input to the root URL of your Cartegraph server.
 For example, `https://yourserver.com/cartegraph`.
+1. Ensure the user is signed into Cartegraph in their current web browser session
+    1. Add the `Get Cartegraph Session Info` activity to a workflow
+    1. Set the `Service` input of the activity to be the output of the `Create Cartegraph Service` activity
+    1. If the `isAuthenticated` output of the activity is `true` then the user is signed in.
+If the user is not signed in, do one of the following:
+        - Use a `Display Form` activity to present the user with a message that they need to sign into Cartegraph first.
+            - The form could include a link to the Cartegraph sign-in page using `=$cartegraphService1.service.signInUrl`.
-    1. If you have a username and password, assign them to the `Username` and `Password` inputs
+        - Use a `Display Form` activity to prompt the user for their username and password and provide them to the `Username` and `Password` inputs of the `Cartegraph Sign In` activity
-    - **IMPORTANT:** tokens and passwords are credentials that should not be hard coded into workflows.
+            - **IMPORTANT:** passwords should never be hard coded into workflows.
 These values should be acquired by the workflow at runtime from the end user or from another secure system.
 1. Use the Cartegraph service
     1. Add one of the other Cartegraph activities to the workflow.
 For example, `Get Cartegraph Record`.
     1. Set the `Service` input of the activity to be the output of the `Create Cartegraph Service` activity